Daniel4lm/DevCamp-Next.js-Blog-App/README.md

 Users should be able to:

 - View the optimal layout for the web app depending on their device's screen size
+- Create user account(registration) to be able to create/edit and share materials with other people
 - Create blog posts with rich content, comment on other posts, like the posts/comments
 - Users can tag/bookmark the posts they are interested in
 - View a list of their own posts on their account or visit the list of saved posts list(bookmarked)